CFS

 How to Access your CFS File

 - Email your CFS worker and tell them you would like access to your CFS file and the reason why.
+If you are told no, contact the office again and ask to speak to your social workers’ supervisor (step 2).

-- you have the right to contact their supervisor and tell them that you would like to access your CFS file and the reason why.
-If you choose to call your CFS worker’s supervisor, we recommend you also email the supervisor, so you have evidence of when you contacted them, and what your ask was.
+- You have the right to contact your social worker’s supervisor and tell them that you would like to access your CFS file, the name of your worker, the date you contacted them, their response, and the reason why you have elevated it to the supervisor.
 You can get the contact information for the supervisor by calling your CFS worker’s office and asking for it.

 - If the supervisor doesn’t respond or says no, you have the right to contact the person at the agency who oversees the CFS supervisor.
+The person who supervises the supervisor is called the director or executive director of the agency.
 In the same way as before, when you email them state the following:

-- Then the supervisor’s name, when you contacted them, what you asked for and their response.
+- Then the supervisor’s name, when you contacted them, what you asked for, and their response.

 - If the director or executive director does not reply or says no, then you can contact the CEO of your CFS Authority.
 Find out more about what Authority your care is under and who the CEOs are.
+When you contact the CEO, make sure you include the following information:

 - What your worker’s name is, when you contacted them, what you asked for, and their response?